MrsRina/onepop/README.md

 # onepop
-Onepop is an utlity combat client paid but now public and open source, there is no license you are free to fork but not sell.
+Onepop is an utlity combat client paid but now public and open source, there is no license so you are free to fork but not sell.
 * The client uses ![Imperador](https://github.com/SirRina/Imperador-Widgets) entry box.
 * Good crystal aura for strict and non strict servers.
-* Good strafe with a insane boost in servers strict and non strict.
+* Good strafe with an insane boost in servers strict and non strict.
 * Visuals with many options to you configure.

 # building